 Recommended Product: The best way to grow Rosemary from cuttings is to use a full spectrum LED grow light that can help it grow faster.

 Growing Rosemary from Cuttings has many benefits.
 You can try to produce your rosemary stem from cuttings instead of purchasing a new plant after a year or sprouting new seedlings from the seeds.
-The following are some of the advantages of growing rosemary from cuttings rather than seeds.

 Rosemary Growing Tip: Early Harvest – A rosemary plant that has been rooted from cutting grows faster than a stem been planted from seeds.
 Rosemary seeds have a low productivity rate and require long to germinate and sprout.
 A rosemary stem cutting will reach harvestable size in a few months, allowing you to harvest rosemary sooner.